 social media marketing activities could be destined for failure.

 Measurement is an important part of any good strategy and without it, social media activities could prove to be costly and ineffective.
 Failing to regularly review your performance also means that, if you’re moving in the wrong direction, you probably won’t know until it’s too late.

 Over the years, social media measurement has generated a great deal of discussion.
-Many businesses are still unsure about where to start, and although there’s no ‘one size fits all’ solution, there are plenty of good practices that will help you track and monitor your efforts.
+Many businesses are still unsure about where to start, and although there’s no ‘one size fits all’ solution, there are plenty of good practices that will help you track and monitor both your organic and paid efforts.